mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * Added option for administrators to add WP roles to user list.
 * Fixed empty error message.
 * Edited PHP to use WordPress Coding Standards.

-= 3.4.4 =
-* Options are saved if plugin is deactivated.
-* Options are deleted if plugin in uninstalled.

-= 3.4.3 =
-* Fixed email address validation error.

 = Earlier versions =